lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 ### Updating the p5.js application

-As noted above, our p5.js PaintIO app should now support four incoming brush properties: `xPosFrac, yPosFrac, sizeFrac, brushType, brushFillMode`, which are described in [detail here](p5js-paint-io.md#from-arduino-to-p5js).
+As noted above, our p5.js PaintIO app should now support four incoming brush properties: `xPosFrac, yPosFrac, sizeFrac, brushType, brushFillMode`, which are described in {% include tlink.html id='communication-p5js-paint-io' text='detail here' %}#from-arduino-to-p5js.
 Additionally, when the user hits the `b` key (to change the brush type) or the `f` key (to change the fill mode), we want to communicate that information back to the Arduino so our paintbrush controller and OLED screen stays in sync.

 #### Parsing additional brush properties and clear screen